Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Algorithms

 \section{Algorithms}

 In this section, we develop algorithms for accelerated minimization of strongly quasar-convex functions and quasar-convex functions, respectively, and analyze their running times in terms of the number of function and gradient evaluations required.
+We note that the Lipschitz constant $L$ does not need to be known; however, a lower bound $\hat{\1} > 0$ on $\1$ does need to be known, and the runtime depends inversely on $\hat{\1}$.
+In Appendix \ref{sec:experiments}, we provide numerical experiments on different types of quasar-convex functions, which validate the claim that our algorithm is not only efficient in theory but also empirically competitive with other first-order methods such as standard AGD.